Global and regional/continental trends in family size, sex ratios, and ageing/greying

-France has a current population of 64.6million people, which the government is working at accelerating to 75million by 2050.
-Many bodies, including the United Nations are skeptical about the feasibility of this goal, given that the replacement level of France will never really reach and exceed the replacement level
+France has a current population of 64.6million people, which the government is working at accelerating to 75 million by 2050.
+Many bodies, including the United Nations, are sceptical about the feasibility of this goal, given that the replacement level of France will never really reach and exceed the replacement level

 Second case study of Singapore: Summarized in this YouTube Video:

-An anti-natalist policy is one implemented by a government aiming to decrease the total fertility rate, as well as the crude birth rate, in order to show the population growth.
-Due to the varying nature of such policies, in order to fully explain it we will use a case study.
+An anti-natalist policy is one implemented by a government aiming to decrease the total fertility rate, as well as the crude birth rate, in order to show population growth.
+Due to the varying nature of such policies, we will use a case study to fully explain.

 The one-child policy was introduced in 1979 because floods and famine made it impossible to feed the people as stated earlier.
 The policy has seen many developments and changes throughout the years.